kcgthb/git-id/README.md

 the tree is not practical.
 So I've been looking for a way to switch identities before committing and pushing Git modifications.
 I've found some tools and wrappers, but none of them fulfilled those requirements.
-I need that tool to:
+I needed that tool to:
 * manage SSH keys (for pushes to GitHub, each user must have a separate key),
 * not modify the filesystem (for file-based configuration such as `$HOME/.gitconfig`), since several users may need to work on the tree simultaneously, under the same identity (same `$HOME`),
 * not launch daemons or create temporary files that could survive a shell session,

 So here comes `git-id`.
-It's a Bash script that can be sourced in a user environment, and that provides command to manage Git identities.
-It will define and set environment variables so one can choose the name under which commits will be logged, and the SSH key that will be used for pushes/pulls.
+It's a Bash script that can be sourced in a user environment, and that provides commands to manage Git identities.
+It will define and set environment variables so one can choose the name under which commits will be logged, as well as the SSH key that will be used for pushes/pulls.

 ## Installation